-As part of Phase 1, CNSC staff reviews the submitted documentation against key areas of either regulatory document RD-337 or RD-367 (whichever is applicable for the reactor design proposed by the vendor), along with any other related regulatory requirements.
-This review is conducted in order to assess that the design intent is compliant with Canadian regulatory requirements.
+As part of Phase 1, CNSC staff review the submitted documentation against key areas of either regulatory document REGDOC-2.5.2 or RD-367 (whichever is applicable to the reactor design proposed by the vendor), along with any other related regulatory requirements.
+This review is conducted to assess if the vendor design and design processes demonstrate that Canadian regulatory requirements and expectations for design and safety analysis are being implemented.

-The vendor is expected to demonstrate that the design intent meets the requirements of RD-337 or RD-367 and related regulatory requirements, through the description of intended programs.
+The vendor is expected to demonstrate that the design intent meets the requirements of REGDOC-2.5.2 or RD-367 and related regulatory requirements, through the description of intended programs.